Creating and using modules§

 The name key is compulsory, and zef will fail if you do not include it.
 Even if you have created a META6.json file just to express the dependencies for a series of scripts, this section must be included.

 Optionally, you can set an api field.
 Incrementing this indicates that the interface provided by your module is not backwards compatible with a previous version.
 You can use it if you want to adhere to Semantic Versioning.
 A best practice is to simply keep the api field to the same value as your major version number.
-A dependency can then depend on your module by including a :api part, which will ensure backwards incompatible releases will not be pulled in.
+A dependency can then depend on your module by including an :api part, which will ensure backwards incompatible releases will not be pulled in.

 The auth section identifies the author in GitHub or other repository hosting site, such as Bitbucket or GitLab.
 This field is customary, since it's used to identify the author in the ecosystem, and opens the possibility of having modules with the same name and different authors.